grompe/BTWTweak/patcher/readme.txt

 - Changed chests in BTW 4.AAAAAAAAAAHHHH and up to be harvestable again, when using an iron axe or better.

+- Allowed crafting loose cobblestone slab from 4 stones for BTW 4.AAAAAAAAAAHHHH and up.

+- Allowed crafting regular furnaces again for BTW 4.AAAAAAAAAAHHHH and up, with netherrack surrounded by stone.

+- Adjusted written book recipes for BTW 4.AABABABA and up.

+- Adjusted sand yield from milling sandstone for BTW 4.AAAAAAAAAAHHHH and up.

+- Added a millstone recipe to turn zombie and pigmen heads to rotten flesh.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".